call us today

 Any crime alleging that a violent act took place is serious.
 Crimes involving a pregnant female are taken particularly serious by the State Attorney's Office throughout Florida.
-Dean Galigani focuses exclusively on criminal defense He is recognized by the Florida Bar as a board certified specialist in criminal trial law.
+Dean Galigani focuses exclusively on criminal defense and has been practicing for decades.

 Call (352) 375-0812 today to talk with Dean Galigani about the facts of your case.
 Finding representation early in the case, especially during the first 21 days after the arrest but before the prosecutor files any formal charge, is particularly important.

 Dean Galigani represents clients charged with misdemeanor and felony crimes in Alachua County including Gainesville, Florida and the surrounding areas of Starke in Bradford County, Macclenny in Baker County, Lake Butler in Union County, Ocala in Marion County, Trenton in Gilchrist County, Lake City in Columbia County, Florida.